-The American Society for the Prevention of Cruelty to Animals (ASPCA) offers shocking facts about dog bites:
+The American Society for the Prevention of Cruelty to Animals (ASPCA) offers shocking facts about dog bites, which includes South Carolina dog bite cases:

 - One-half of American children suffer a dog bite before age 12.